EverydayDesignStudio/capra/README.md

 ![Button Board](https://raw.githubusercontent.com/EverydayDesignStudio/guides/master/images/capra/Capra_Buttonboard.png)

 The Buttonboard has a row of connections labelled `'To_Raspberry'`.
 This is where the 7-cable ribbon connects to the button board.
-These connections have individual names and should be routed as follows:
+These connections have individual names and should be routed as follows (BCM and BOARD numbers are shown for programming purposes):

 | ButtonBoard | ↔ | Cam Multiplexer | BCM | BOARD |
 | ----------- | - | --------------- | --- | ----- |